seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 4. http://prismtechstudios.com/modern-footnotes/modern-footnotes-4.png

 == Changelog ==

+= 1.4.7 =
+* Add option to add title attribute with footnote contents to footnote numbers

 = 1.4.6 =
 * Removed title attribute from footnotes (may add this in again in the future as a setting, if it's requested)